AkiMadi16/AkiMadi16/README.md

 </picture>

 ```
-👩🏻‍💻 Coder on GitHub
+👩🏻‍💻Coder on GitHub
-📈 Explorer on Data
+📈Explorer on Data
 👩🏽‍💼 Job Seeker on Linkedin
 🎧 Music Lover on Spotify
 🪭 DIY Crafter on Pinterest